An asymptotic distribution theory for Eulerian recurrences with applications: Introduction

 On the other hand, although the method of moments has been employed before in similar contexts (see \cite{Bagchi1985, David1962, Freedman1965, Mann1945}), our manipulation of the recurrence (via developing the ``asymptotic transfer") is simpler and more systematic; see also \cite{Hwang2003} for the developments for other divide-and-conquer recurrences.
 In addition to the method of moments, we will also explore the usefulness of the complex-analytic approach for Eulerian recurrences.
 In particular, we obtain optimal convergence rates in the CLTs, using tools developed in Flajolet and Sedgewick's authoritative book \cite{Flajolet2009} on Analytic Combinatorics.
 We will then extend the same method of moments to characterize non-normal limit laws in Sections~\ref{sec-nnll} with applications given in later sections.
 Extensions along many different directions are discussed in Section~\ref{sec-extensions}, and the simpler framework when $\beta(v)=0$ (in \eqref{Pnv-general}) in Section~\ref{sec-beta-is-0} for completeness, some examples of this framework being collected in Appendix~\ref{App-Bino}.
 Section~\ref{sec-conclusions} concludes this paper.

-\textbf{Notations.} Throughout this paper, $P_n(v)$ is a generic symbol whose expression may differ from one occurrence to another, and $Q_n(v)$ always denotes the reciprocal polynomial (reading each row coefficients of $P_n(v)$ from right to left) of $P_n(v)$.
+\textbf{Notations.} Throughout this paper, $P_n(v)$ is a generic symbol whose expression may differ from one occurrence to another, and $Q_n(v)$ always denotes the reciprocal polynomial (reading each row coefficients of $P_n(v)$ from right to left) of $P_n(v)$, except in Section~\ref{sec:multi}.
 The EGF of $P_n$ is always denoted by $F(z,v)$.
 For convenience, the Eulerian recurrence

 will be abbreviated as $P_n\in\ET{a_n(v),b_n(v)}$ or $P_n\in\ET{a_n(v),b_n(v); P_0(v)}$ if we want to specify the initial condition.
-When the initial condition on $P_r(v)$, say $P_r(v)=1+v$, is given with $r\ge1$, we write $P_n\in\ET{a_n(v),b_n(v); P_r(v)=1+v}$, with the understanding that the recurrence starts from $n\ge r+1$.
+When the initial condition on $P_r(v)$, say $P_r(v)=1+v$, is given with $r\ge1$, we write $P_n\in\GT{r}{a_n(v),b_n(v);1+v}$, with the understanding that the recurrence starts from $n\ge r+1$.